Photo via the Conservative Party Flickr account

-Yesterday, Conservative chancellor George Osborne gave a big speech in which he outlined his party's vision for the years ahead.
-Austerity was the theme, with Osborne pledging to cut £3 billion a year from the welfare budget.
-It was interesting to note the glee with which the audience applauded Osborne when he said there would be less welfare spending - interesting, if not particularly surprising.
+Yesterday, Conservative Chancellor George Osborne gave a big speech in which he outlined his party’s vision for the years ahead.
+Austerity was the theme, with Osborne pledging to cut £3 billion ($4.86 billion) a year from the welfare budget.
+It was interesting, if not particularly surprising, to note the glee with which the audience applauded Osborne when he said there would be less welfare spending.

-But the chancellor's hymn to global capital reached its conclusion on an altogether weirder stylistic note - as his final call to arms, Osborne decided to either plagiarise or pay homage to the rhythm, cadence and wording of the most famous passage in Irvine Welsh's Trainspotting.
-It's not a literal piece of plagiarism, as when Rand Paul lifted the Wikipedia entry for the film Gattaca to paint a picture of a dark future in which eugenics is practiced, but it is a very obvious nod.
-Really, it's not a nod; it's a headbutt.
-I'm paraphrasing slightly but in Trainspotting, Renton's monologue goes something like this:
+But the chancellor’s hymn to capitalism reached its conclusion on an odd stylistic note—as his final call to arms, Osborne decided to pay homage to the rhythm, cadence, and wording of the most famous passage in Irvine Welsh’s Trainspotting.
+It’s not a literal piece of plagiarism, as when Rand Paul lifted the Wikipedia entry for the film Gattaca to paint a picture of a dark future in which eugenics is practiced, but it is a very obvious nod.
+Actually, it's more of a headbutt than a nod.
+I’m paraphrasing slightly but in Trainspotting, Renton’s monologue goes something like this:

-"He's [Osborne] a fucking twat...
-I would rant about the prick, but have too much on re deadlines".
+“He’s a fucking twat… I would rant about the prick, but have too much on re deadlines.”

 He added, on Twitter: “Would rather have Fred and Rose West quote my characters on childcare than that cunt Osborne quote them on choice.”

-I called the Conservative Party for a response, but weirdly they didn't feel like commenting.
+I called the Conservative Party for a response, but didn't get a comment.

-The day the Tories stop getting hit like trains by cultural figures is a day we need to fear.
-No one wants to live in a world where William Hague is bringing trip hop back.
-There was surely something arch and intentional about Osborne's piece of borrowing.
-Everyone's seen Trainspotting, particularly guys who were in their twenties when it was released, even if they spent much of those twenties spadding around with the fisheries minister burning piles of dead cows.
-Renton's monologue is brilliantly written, you can see why a speechwriter would want to borrow the rhythm of it, particularly as repetition works so well in a political context.
+But there was surely something arch and intentional about Osborne’s piece of borrowing.
+Everyone’s seen Trainspotting, particularly guys who, like him, were in their 20s when the film was released, even if they spent much of that period spadding around with the fisheries minister burning piles of dead cows.
+Renton’s monologue is brilliantly written; you can see why a speechwriter would want to borrow the rhythm of it, particularly as repetition works so well in a political context.

 So is Osborne deliberately parodying the parody?
 Taking a piece of anti-Thatcherite writing and reclaiming it for the Thatcherites?

 You can almost see him now, a Machiavellian smirk playing across his face as he digs back into his hedonistic past, taking an early literary inspiration, discarding its politics, putting it through the mincer and turning it into the final insult.
-"Choose David Cameron.
-Choose the Conservatives.
-Choose the future," went his exhortation.
 It might all seem quite clever, were Osborne not likening a country he's running to a heroin addict deciding to stay on the junk.